 - Course literature

 - Personal Expenses

-The immersion tackles topics affecting Europe right now, including: EU-Russia relations, EU and Turkey, populism and whether a common European identity exists.
+The immersion tackles topics affecting Europe right now.
 The course will include lectures, workshops and group presentations.
 The course content, teaching and outcomes align well with:

 - Career starters working for global organizations: NGOs, non-profits, humanitarian or faith-based institutions

 - Career starters heading into multinational corporations: Amazon, Apple, Boeing, Google, Microsoft, Nike, Starbucks, etc.

 - Mid-career professionals interested to diversify and deepen understanding of European issues with global implications.